Chamonix Off Piste Clinic

-6. Transceiver, probe, shovel, harness with 1 screw gate karabiner (can be rented in Chamonix)
+6. Avalanche Kit.
+Transceiver, probe, shovel, harness with 1 screw gate karabiner

-8. 3 sets socks and light coloured thermal tops
+8. Clothing.
+3 sets socks and light coloured thermal tops

-9. Lightweight Gore-Tex top/bottoms, warm hat, thick gloves, thin gloves
+9. Clothing cont.
+Lightweight Gore-Tex top/bottoms, warm hat, thick gloves, thin gloves.

 11. Personal first aid – blister kit, ibuprofen.